Welder Career Information

 Although you may not know it, welding touches nearly every item and service that you rely on in your day-to-day life.
 It is a key part of everything from building computers to maintaining roads to repairing ships, which is why it can be such a versatile career choice.

-According to the American Welding Society, welding is a 34-billion-dollar industry and plays a role in well over 25 different professions.
 It is an expansive field that overlaps with a broad range of trades such as plumbing, HVAC, and construction.

 Welding is generally defined as the process of permanently joining metal pieces through the application of heat.
 During this process, metal is melted using a torch that produces high levels of heat.
 Various types of metal filler are often utilized to assist in the bonding of parts.